Stanford, California: Education

-The Stanford CDP is part of the Palo Alto Unified School District which serves students k-12.
+The Stanford CDP is part of the Palo Alto Unified School District which serves students kindergarten through high school.
 Two of the district's schools are within the boundaries of the CDP: Escondido Elementary School and Lucille M. Nixon Elementary School.

 Preschools in the CDP include the Bing Nursery School, run by the university's School of Humanities and Sciences, and the Children's Center of the Stanford Community, a parent-teacher cooperative.

 Notable people

 The following are people who were either born or spent a significant part of their childhood living in Stanford, California.